 Windows 10 has been released on July 28, 2015, and millions of users have started using it already.
 Are you one of them?
 If not, read on to get a hands-on review from a common user like you!

 The Windows operating system is the ubiquitous software that billions of computers run today.
-In spite of having good competition from many other operating systems like LINUX and Apple’s OS X, and a lot of detractors who keep complaining about the various problems they face while using it, Windows still remains a favorite operating system for many.
+Despite having good competition from many other operating systems like LINUX and Apple’s OS X, and a lot of detractors who keep complaining about the various problems they face while using it, Windows remains a favourite operating system for many.

 So how good is Windows 10 anyway?
 I have been using it since the early days of development as a Windows Insider, and my experience has been mixed.
 This post is for those of you who are yet to upgrade to Windows 10 and have been wondering whether it’s worth the trouble or not.

-Microsoft had to bring it back in Windows 10 due to popular demand and it learnt a valuable lesson in the process.
+Microsoft had to bring it back to Windows 10 due to popular demand and it learnt a valuable lesson in the process.
 Every feature in Windows 10 looks like a natural progression from Windows 7.
 The start menu has been re-designed from the ground up, making it very user-friendly.
-On the left side of the start menu the programs can be found, and on the right side you can find the Windows apps.
-Very cleverly the old has been merged with the new and that is something which makes Windows 10 a lot more user-friendly, and worth giving a try.
+On the left side of the start menu, the programs can be found, and on the right side, you can find the Windows apps.
+Very cleverly the old has been merged with the new and that is something that makes Windows 10 a lot more user-friendly, and worth giving a try.

 In Windows 10 you have the option of either logging in with a local or an online account.
 If you are having a Microsoft account (Outlook, Hotmail, MSN, et cetera), you may choose to login to the desktop using your online credentials.
 This will in turn give you seamless access to your email, photos, maps, music, and a variety of other online services.